ARTICLE 1 – NAME AND PURPOSE

 Section 2-1 Mission Statement.
 Northern Illinois Republican Women is dedicated to Educate, Empower and Elect Republican Women in the area.

 Section 2-2 Vision Statement.
-Unit the women of the area to advance the best interest of the city, county, state, and nation through the agency of the Republican Party through educational and political activities; support and promote Republican principals to work for honesty and efficiency in all phases of election activity; cooperate with Republican Party committees at all levels (national, state, county, township and precinct); and encourage, promote and educate Republican Women to run for elected office and distribute information throughout the community.
+Unite the women of the area to advance the best interest of the city, county, state, and nation through the agency of the Republican Party through educational and political activities; support and promote Republican principles to work for honesty and efficiency in all phases of election activity; cooperate with Republican Party committees at all levels (national, state, county, township and precinct); and encourage, promote and educate Republican Women to run for elected office and distribute information throughout the community.

 ARTICLE 3. - POLICIES